 Unfortunately, there is no simple answer to this question.
 People are complex.
 I do not think we can simply label people with narcissistic adaptations as either good or bad.
 Nor can we always draw a clear line between what we can control and what is controlling us.

-Even people without personality disorders are continually struggling to put their ego and personal desires aside and do what they know to be the right thing.
+Even people without personality disorders continually struggle to put their ego and personal desires aside and do what they know to be the right thing.
 Human nature has not changed in thousands of years.

 Our struggle is aptly described by the Apostle Paul in Romans 7:19—For I do not do the good I want to do, but the evil I do not want to do—this I keep on doing.